 The five British Values are:

-The school uses strategies within the National Curriculum and beyond to secure such outcomes for students.
-The examples that follow show some of the many ways Thorpe St Andrew School and Sixth Form seeks to embed British values.
+The school uses strategies within the curriculum and beyond to secure such outcomes for students.
+The examples that follow show some of the many ways Thorpe St Andrew School and Sixth Form seeks to embed British Values.

 The principle of democracy is consistently being reinforced at Thorpe St Andrew School and Sixth Form, with democratic processes being used for important decisions within the school community, for instance, elections being held for School Senate, Form and Sport Captains and Mock General Elections.
 The principle of democracy is also explored in the History, PSHEE and Religious Education curriculum as well as in form time and assemblies.